 - Keep good records and act quickly if staff become unwell

 - Avoid interactions in close spaces

 All businesses and workplaces must have a COVIDSafe Plan for on site operations.

 Every Victorian business or workplace that is open, or has staff on site, must have a COVIDSafe Plan.
 This will help you protect your workers, customers and visitors.

 Your COVIDSafe Plan will detail the actions you will take to help prevent the introduction of coronavirus (COVID-19) in your workplace.

 Victorian Government Authorised Officers are closely monitoring and inspecting businesses to ensure they are following their COVIDSafe Plans.
 There are significant penalties, including fines and prohibition notices, for businesses that fail to follow these directions.

 For information on developing a COVIDSafe Plan and what is required, including templates, visit the Victorian Government’s coronavirus website

-The Victorian and Commonwealth Governments have announced various economic support measures to help individuals, businesses and organisations that have been impacted by coronavirus (COVID-19).
+The Victorian Government has announced various economic support measures to help individuals, businesses and organisations that have been impacted by coronavirus (COVID-19).

 Visit the grants and support section of our website for current Creative Victoria funding opportunities.
 We also encourage you to subscribe to Creative Victoria’s eNews and follow us on social media to keep up to date with grants and other opportunities relevant to Victoria’s creative industries.